QUANTUM-AND-ML/QaML/README.md

 ## Quantum & Machine Learning
 Relevant scripts and data for the paper entitled "[**Output Prediction of Quantum Circuits based on Graph Neural Networks**](https://arxiv.org/abs/2504.00464)".
-Subsequent work implementing quantum kernel design based on this GNNs approach can be found in the paper "[**Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks**](https://arxiv.org/abs/2506.21161).
+Subsequent work implementing quantum kernel design based on this GNNs approach can be found in the paper "[**HaQGNN: Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks**](https://arxiv.org/abs/2506.21161).

 ## Table of contents
 * [**Main work**](#Main-work)